jshirts03/startup/notes.md

 ## Caddy

 **Caddy** is a webservice that manages encryption of data when any computer is in communciation with our website.
-It uses **Let's Encrypt** to create a free TLS certificate.
+It uses **Let's Encrypt** to create a free TLS (Transport Layer Security) certificate.
 This is basically how secure connections are made on the internat.

 Using *http*, data flows from computer to computer without being encrypted, which makes it really easy to steal information.
 Let's Encrypt creates a TLS certificate, which contains a public and private key.
 The server and client each exchange their public keys, and then a encryption algorithm is performed to create a private key that is only known by those 2 devices.
 The certificate certifies that both parties are legit.
 Once this "handshake" has taken place, the client and server are free to communcate securely.
 That's why in most browsers, the *https* domains have a little lock by them that say secure.